At the end of each official homeschool season (beginning of May-ish), I do a homeschool assessment.

-- Asking questions about their emotional state: “So you’re feeling…” and I fill in the blank until they can respond with the accurate representation of what they are.
+- Ask questions about their emotional state: “So you’re feeling…” and I fill in the blank until they can respond with an accurate representation of what they are.

 - I endeavor to collect before I direct as Gordon Neufeld wisely asserts: to gather their hearts and their minds, before I react and dish out random consequences, without understanding the context and their needs.

 If you wonder if this is a lot of work, or if my little cherubs are naturally cherubic — yeah, you already know the answer to that.
 Indeed, it requires plenty of effort.
 However, the more effort I put into the unpacking of their emotional states, I enable them to identify their own feelings, get curious about their feelings, and help them to understand themselves, so they can learn to emotionally regulate: the long-term goal.

 Deschool your Homeschool Journaling Workbook

 Deschool your homeschool journaling workbook that aids in your self-exploration, to get clear on how to bring freedom & individualization.

 What have I learned about myself this past year?

 Over the last seven years of homeschooling, I’ve learned that I like control.